renovatebot/renovate/docs/usage/java.md

 ### How It Works

 Renovate uses a plugin to search and extract versions from projects.
 They are then looked up using Maven datasources and patched into PRs the usual way.
+(I think this needs some expanding on maybe?)

 ## Maven